Skip to contents

 convert_var_name

 Logical.
-If TRUE, automatically renames variables in the BUGS model.
+If TRUE, automatically renames variables in the Bayesian Updating for Gibbs Sampling (BUGS) model.
 Default is FALSE.

 julia_model

 Logical.
-If TRUE, assumes the model is already in Julia format used by the models under the Turing.jl appraoch, not a BUGS model.
+If TRUE, assumes the model is already in Julia format used by the models under the Turing.jl appraoch, not a Bayesian Updating for Gibbs Sampling (BUGS) model.
 Default is FALSE.

 progress